-This course incorporates research into the historical and cultural contexts of textile practice as well as developing your critical understanding and appreciation of design principles.
-You’ll develop advanced research and communication skills alongside a practical understanding of traditional and digital design processes, resulting in a diverse portfolio of creative outputs.
+Our students become accomplished and exciting textile designers for fashion, interiors, product design, craft and fine art applications, as well as textile buyers, stylists and merchandisers.
+This course also incorporates research into the historical, cultural and sustainable contexts of textile design, as well as developing your critical understanding and appreciation of design principles.
+You’ll learn advanced research and communication skills, alongside a practical understanding of traditional and digital design processes, resulting in a diverse portfolio of creative outputs.

 100% of students on our BA (Hons) Textile Design agreed that “I have had the opportunities to provide feedback on my course”, with 94% agreeing “my course has challenged me to achieve my best work” and “the IT resources and facilities provided have supported my learning well”.

 91% of our BA (Hons) Textile Design students agreed that “staff are good at explaining things”, with 90% agreeing that “marking and assessment has been fair” and 85% of students satisfied with the learning opportunities available to them on the course.

 90% of our BA (Hons) Textile Design were satisfied with the learning resources available to them, including IT resources and facilities, library resources, and course-specific resources.